 Networks will extend beyond domestic spaces.
 Following negotiations, the African Continental Free Trade Area is now operational having come into effect on the 1st January 2021 for 41 countries.
 While the emphasis remains on regional integration, the role that new foreign actors will play is likely to shape the futures of Africa.

 Central to Agenda 2063 is reinforcing a strong sense of cultural identity.
 The African Union hopes that fostering links with the African diaspora globally will help to deconstruct misrepresentations of Africa.
 Through this, as well as strong regional integration through a confederate United Africa, they are trying to reposition states to become dominant players in world affairs.

 The African Union revised development agendas in line with structural transformations.
 African governments are keen to ensure that global political and economic interdependence does not overshadow the desire for the self-reliance and self-determination of African people.
 Independence remains a key objective, affirming the importance of African unity and promoting mutual heritage in a time where there will be continued external interference.

-There are seven key aspirations which underline the new development trajectory with an emphasis on the development of networks, both domestically and internationally.
-However, the Union is determined that new relations will not overshadow the importance of improving existing access to fundamental citizen services and neither will it undermine the rich African cultural heritage which is central to this new agenda.
+Seven key aspirations underline the new development trajectory with an emphasis on the development of networks, both domestically and internationally.
+However, the Union is determined that new relations will not overshadow the importance of improving existing access to fundamental citizen services, and neither will it undermine the rich African cultural heritage which is central to this new agenda.